 Limit Orders.
 Limit Orders are orders to buy or sell a stated quantity at a specified price, or at a better price, if obtainable.
 Unless otherwise specified, any residual volume from an incomplete limit order is retained until it is withdrawn or executed.
 It is a good till cancelled limited order.

 Market Orders.
-Market orders are orders that are executed at the best price or prices available in the Order Book at the time the Order is received by Seed SEF until the Order has been filled in its entirety.Order Modification and Cancellation
+Market orders are orders that are executed at the best price or prices available in the Order Book at the time the Order is received by Seed SEF until the Order has been filled in its entirety.

 Any Order that has been entered into the Platform may be modified or cancelled unless and until it has been executed or has otherwise expired.
 Any such modification or cancellation requires that a modification order or cancellation order, as the case may be, with respect to the original Order be entered into the Platform.
 Such modification or cancellation will become effective upon receipt by the Platform of the modification order or cancellation order, as the case may be.
 If the amount of an Order is reduced, the time priority originally assigned to the order does not change.
 However, revising the price or increasing the amount of an Order will change the Order’s time priority and the time for such modified Order shall be the time the Platform receives the revision.